scott7/mutate_fuzzer/README.md

-# Junos NETCONF XML RPC Fuzzer
+# Mutate fuzzer for networking devices

 * The following fuzzer will send fuzzed xml rpc commands, based on valid commands, post authentication to a junos device.